purescript/documentation/language/Types.md

 ```

 The representation of a newtype at runtime is the same as the underlying data type.
 For example, a value of type `Percentage` is just a JavaScript number at runtime.

+Newtypes are considered different from their underlying types by the type checker.
+For example, if you try to apply a function to a `Percentage` where it expects a `Number`, the type checker will reject your program.

 Newtypes can be assigned their own type class instances, so for example, `Percentage` can be given its own `Show` instance:

 ```purescript